 “Our message is to be brought to the king if he finds out that we have dallied when we should have sallied,” the deep voice said.

 “Who is to tell the king, it is only us four, and it is soon to be three.” the winged rider said.

 “I wish whichever one of you parts a speedy, safe journey,” Kimabara said.
 The other three let out a groan.

 “Just get it over with,” said the deep voice.

-“I’ll remind you who the superior is,” the winged rider said, “Well this has been fun, but like any other orc you will only realise what has happened once it’s too late.”
+“I’ll remind you I’m your superior,” the winged rider said.
+“Well this has been fun, but like any other orc you will only realise what has happened once it’s too late.”

 The winged rider had dismounted, drawn his sword and swung when it came to a halt.
 Kimabara’s sack fell to the ground, contents spilling out onto the road.

 Kimabara stood before him having caught the swing with his hand.
 The hand was in a glove, dark brown, large and bearing an eagle emblem on the knuckles.